potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 * For a string, array, and object, `json_value` must be a valid pointer.
 * Above points must be satisfied on all depth levels, since `json` is a tree structure.

 These requirements are commonly known as **invariants**, and they are precisely the **rules that aren't captured by the type system**; they must be upheld by the programmer.
 Indeed, the `json` library [documents some of them in comments](https://github.com/nlohmann/json/blob/97fe455ad5dd889ed30cf23bc735bb038ef67435/include/nlohmann/json.hpp#L150-L155) and provides [functions to check their validity](https://github.com/nlohmann/json/blob/97fe455ad5dd889ed30cf23bc735bb038ef67435/include/nlohmann/json.hpp#L1227-L1233).
-To further facilitate safety, `m_type` and `m_value` are private, so only code internal to the JSON library must be careful about invariants.
+To further facilitate safety, `m_type` and `m_value` are private, so only the code inside the JSON library must be careful about invariants.

 This a compromise rather than the ideal case.
-We must trust the library internals to correctly uphold all the invariants.
+We must trust that library internals correctly uphold all the invariants.
 Nlohmann's JSON library contains more than 10,000 lines of code with access to the private fields of `json`, so this is definitely not a trivial concern!

 Invariants arise from the inability of the type system.
 If we were able to construct a type which contains **only** valid JSON values, all these problems would disappear.
 We could expose data directly, since every value is valid by construction.
 There is no longer a trusted code-base, no assertions, tests or comments about invariants, we only need to trust the type-checker.

 Behold the Rust JSON representation, adapted from the canonical [serde library](https://github.com/serde-rs/json):

 ```rust
 pub enum Json {